opencontainers/image-spec/image-layout.md

 }
 ```

-This illustrates an index that provides two named manifest references and an auxiliary mediatype for this image layout.
+This illustrates an index that provides two named references and an auxiliary mediatype for this image layout.

+The first named reference (`stable-release`) points to another index that might contain multiple references with distinct platforms and annotations.
+Note that the [`org.opencontainers.image.ref.name` annotation](annotations.md) SHOULD only be considered valid when on descriptors on `index.json`.

+The second named reference (`v1.0`) points to a manifest that is specific to the linux/ppc64le platform.

 [descriptors]: ./descriptor.md